hsinhaoyu/hhyu_site/content/research.md

 ### 3. Brain mapping

-**Clarifying the controversies surrounding the third-tier primate visual areas**
+**High-resolution mapping of the controversial primate dorsal visual cortex**

 ![icon](/about/dm.jpg) Despite the tremendous efforts invested in creating an atlas for the primate visual cortex, many controversies remain.
 For example: which area lies rostral to area V2?
 The conventional answer is area V3, but recent mapping data suggest unexpected complexities (see [this review paper](https://pubmed.ncbi.nlm.nih.gov/26241792/) and [this chapter that I wrote](http://www.springer.com/gp/book/9783319550640)).
 My colleagues and I mapped the dorsomedial (DM) region of the marmoset visual cortex using high-resolution electrode arrays, and showed that the retinotopy was consistent with the unconventional organization described in [Rosa & Schmid (1995)](https://pubmed.ncbi.nlm.nih.gov/7499529/), [Sereno et al. (2015)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4733890/), and [Zhu et al. (2019)](https://www.pnas.org/content/116/6/2306.abstract).
 I proposed a computational model to explain why this unusual structure might be the natural consequence of computational principles of map organization.